-Russia's Antonov aircraft manufacturing company and Ilyushin Finance aircraft leasing company are promoting a new Russian-Ukrainian An-148 regional medium-haul passenger jet at the Iranian air show.
+Russia's Antonov aircraft manufacturing company and Ilyushin Finance aircraft leasing company were promoting a new Russian-Ukrainian An-148 regional medium-haul passenger jet at the Iranian air show.
 "The next step is talks and future licensed production of the An-148 plane which we are showcasing at the air show and will show to the Iranian leadership," Antonov's general director Dmitry Kiva said.
 "Iran has already expressed interest in purchasing and setting up licensed production of this aircraft in broad cooperation with the Ukrainian and Russian companies," he added.
 Iranian officials stated, though, that the [An-148] negotiations had just started and the outcome would depend on the competitiveness of the Ukrainian-Russian plane on the Iranian market.
 In its basic modification, the An-148 is designed to carry 70-90 passengers up to 5,000 kilometers.
-It costs an estimated $20 million to produce, which is cheaper than Sukhoi's Superjet 100 (around $28 million).
+The manufacture cost of each An-148 unit, which can carry between 85 and 99 passengers, is estimated at $18-$22 million.
+A cost estimated at $20 million to produce is cheaper than Sukhoi's Superjet 100 (around $28 million).

 Representatives of Iran's aviation industry planned to buy Ukrainian An-148 planes and arrange their batch licensed production in that country.
 Representatives of Iran Air and Iran Air Tour disclosed these plans following presentation of An-148 at Iran Air Show' 2008.
 In the course of the meeting, Mohammad Alizadeh, managing director of Iran's HESA production company, noted if Iranian air industry makes a final choice in favor of An-148, there will be no problems over its production, the Antonov aircraft engineering complex press service reported.
 "We have the experience of cooperation with the Antonov on An-140, and we are sure our new joint program will also be a success," he emphasized.
 According to Dmytro Kiva, general designer of the Antonov complex, Iran distinctly expressed the intention to buy An-148 and launch its production in a broad cooperation with Ukraine and Russia.

-Iran's state-owned aircraft manufacturing company HESA signed a letter of intent with Antonov for 50 An-148 regional jets for delivery in the next eight years.
-The bulk of the 70-seaters will be assembled locally from kits, although an initial few are expected to be supplied directly from the KiGAZ Aviant plant in Kiev and the VASO factory in Voronezh.
+Iran's state-owned aircraft manufacturing company HESA signed a letter of intent with Antonov for 50 An-148 regional jets for delivery in the next eight years, that is, up to 2017.
+The bulk of the 70-seaters were to be assembled locally from kits, although an initial few were expected to be supplied directly from the KiGAZ Aviant plant in Kiev and the VASO factory in Voronezh.
 The contract, which was expected to be finalised in 2009, called for an increasing level of local production as the program progressed.